is an international business etiquette expert, professional speaker and author

 because I saw the need for people to have an easy reference book when they were not sure of the proper etiquette and protocol in business situations.
 I learned early on in this business that what seems second nature to some is often confusing to others.
 The book has twelve chapters which address the most common areas of business etiquette that challenge professional people.

 L.R.: Social media is having a tremendous effect on how people conduct themselves in the business environment.
 The simple fact that social media allows us to connect virtually rather than personally has affected the time and respect we give to other people.
 Business is built on relationships and with few exceptions, online communication does not allow us to have personal interactions between and among colleagues and clients.
 No matter what is said about the ease of meeting and connecting with people via the Internet, you simply cannot establish relationships when you can’t see the person face-to-face or hear the sound and tome of their voice.
-Social media has opened up a wide door for rude people to walk through with their impolite behavior.
+Social media has opened up a wide door for rude people to walk through with their impolite behaviour.
 We have fallen into an era of virtual disrespect.
 People do and say things online that they would never say in person.
-Telephone remains the number one sales tool for many businesses.
-Can you give us some rules for incoming and outgoing phone calls both to/from existing clients and for cold calling?

 One of your books is called "Manners That Sell: Adding the Polish That Builds Profits".
 Can you share any stories from your practice when improving affected the bottom line?